Man arrested after peering into woman’s restroom stall at Woodman's, police say

-A man was arrested for sneaking into the women’s restroom at Woodman's grocery store, 3817 Milwaukee St., and peering over the stalls as the bathroom was in use, police said.
+A man was accused Tuesday of sneaking into the women’s restroom at Woodman's grocery store, 3817 Milwaukee St., and peering over the stalls as the bathroom was in use, police said.

-Officers were dispatched to the store at 12:38 p.m.
-Tuesday in response to the incident, Madison Police spokesperson Stephanie Fryer said.
+Officers were sent to the store at 12:38 p.m. in response to the incident, Madison Police spokesperson Stephanie Fryer said.

 The man had left the store before officers arrived but was found at a nearby park where he admitted to doing the same thing in the past, Fryer said.